jseidman/cmapi/deploy/README.md

 Usage Instructions
 ==================

 More details are provided below for the process required to deploy a cluster via the CM API, but the following are the steps to test this application using EC2.
-Note that the scripts provided are adapted from the scripts provided as part of the [Python API example](https://github.com/cloudera/cm_api/tree/master/python/examples/auto-deploy).
+Note that the scripts in this repo are adapted from the scripts provided as part of the [Python API example](https://github.com/cloudera/cm_api/tree/master/python/examples/auto-deploy).

 * Deploy instances on Amazon EC2 using a supported OS.
 Testing was done with the following:
   * RHEL 6.5, ami-7df0bd4d (us-west-2c).
   * Instance type: m3.2xlarge
 * Update **scripts/hosts.txt** with cluster node hostnames, excluding the instance that will host the Cloudera Manager server -- this hostname will be updated in cmdeploy.cfg.
 Hostnames entered in this file should be the public hostnames.
-* Update **cmdeploy.cfg:**
+* Update **scripts/cmdeploy.cfg:**
   * Set **cmserver** to the public hostname of the instance to host the Cloudera Manager server.
 Note that this host can also be used for master services such as the NameNode and Resource Manager.
   * Set **pemfile** to point to a valid AWS PEM file.
   * Set **user** to a valid user for the AWS instances.
 For RHEL/CentOS this is usually ec2-user.
-* Then execute script to set up instances.
+* Execute script to set up instances: **cd scripts; ./setup-aws-hosts.sh cmdeploy.cfg**.
 This will perform the following steps on the EC2 instances:
   * Install the Cloudera repo files on the hosts.
   * Disable iptables.
   * Disable SELinux
   * Enable ntpd.
   * Install the Oracle JDK, Cloudera Manager server and agents, and the Cloudera Manager database instance.
-* ./setup-aws-hosts.sh cmdeploy.cfg
+  * Start the CM server and agent processes.
+* If necessary, update the **cdh_archive_url, hive_version, and schema_file** parameters in the **install_mysql.sh** script.
-* Install MySQL instance to host the Hive metastore and Oozie DBs:
+* Then execute script to set up a MySQL instance to host the Hive metastore and Oozie DBs: **./run_install_mysql.sh cmdeploy.cfg**.
-** ./run_install_mysql.sh cmdeploy.cfg

-* Update cmdeploy.ini
+After the above completes, update the cluster configuration and then execute the deployment application:

+* Update **src/main/resources/cmdeploy.ini**.
+Comments are provided for the values in this file, but some key parameters to note for updating:
+  * Make sure hostname parameters are updated, such as the Cloudera Manager host, service hosts, etc.
+  * Update the **services** parameter in the **[CLUSTER]** section based on the services that should be deployed.
-** Update hostname parameters for services
+  * Update the database parameters for the management services, including the host, and username/password.
+  * Update service and role configurations as necessary.

+Before executing the deployment application, a couple of things to note:

+* The code currently doesn't enable a CM license, so before executing log into the CM UI and execute the trial license.
+* To help troubleshoot, set the "Enable Debugging of API" parameter in the Administration settings in the CM UI.
+See [Debugging Tips](http://cloudera.github.io/cm_api/docs/debugging-tips/).

+Finally, build and execute the deployment application:

+* **cd deploy**
+* **mvn clean package**
+* **mvn exec:java -Dcmapi.ini.file=cmdeploy.ini -Dexec.mainClass="com.cloudera.cmapi.deploy.CMApiDeploy"**

+If for some reason you want to start over with clean instances, use the **uninstall.sh** scripts in the scripts directory.

 Adding a service: